-If crosswind landing is anticipated, determine Crosswind Component from Section 5, PERFORMANCE in the basic AFM/POH.
+If crosswind landing is anticipated, determine Crosswind Component from Section 5, PERFORMANCE.
 Immediately prior to touchdown, lower upwind wing and align the fuselage with the runway.
 During rollout, hold aileron control into the wind and maintain directional control with rudder and brakes.